Consumer edition active

 • Doctors do a biopsy (take a sample of tissue from an affected organ) to look at its blood vessels

-• Doctors have you take corticosteroids or other medicines to limit inflammation
+• Doctors have you take steroids (also sometimes known as glucocorticoids or corticosteroids) or other medicines to limit inflammation

 What causes vasculitis?